-But in the martial arts the third eye often has a broader context.
+But in martial arts, the third eye often has a broader context.
 This is in part derived from the spiritual and philosophical aspects previously discussed, but it has a more practical nature.
-In this context the third eye represents your intuition.
+In this context, the third eye represents your intuition.
 If you feel that someone who has approached you on the street is quite suspicious then, from a martial arts perspective, your third eye has detected something that warrants further monitoring.

 If you are simply walking somewhere and the hair on the back of your neck stands erect then this, again from a martial arts perspective, is your third eye notifying you that you should be more aware of your surroundings.

 Some schools and martial arts styles actively promote the concept of the third eye.
 They may have occasional drills and exercises where they focus on developing or improving these abilities in students.
 Sometimes these skills are practiced while participants are blindfolded or in some other way deprived of one or more senses.